-For more on Andrew's background, click the Bio button below and you'll be taken to his LifeTimeWise website.
+For more on Andrew's background, click the button below to go to his LifeTimeWise website.

 I was always going to end up in this part of our wonderful country.
 My parents were lovers of nature and of Aboriginal culture.
 They would take the family on epic missions through the Blue Mountains in search of rock art and butterflies.
 Later I worked in insect and wool research before realising travel, music and art were itches I had to scratch!

 I'm drawn back to this remarkable station in the Kimberley each year because of a great sense of community there and to marvel at the landscape.
 I was a horse trekking guide at the station over eight seasons and I love showing people around the area.
 I'm also a songwriter, birdwatcher, amateur photographer, writer and occasional artist!